-This team-building game brings coworkers together in an activity combining police investigation and...
+This Team Building brings coworkers together in an game mixing police investigation and wine...

-This team-building game brings coworkers together in an activity combining police investigation and wine tasting.
+This Team Building brings coworkers together in an game mixing police investigation and wine tasting.

-Around a table, the teams are given a tablet, two glasses of wine (one white and one red) and various equipment needed to conduct an oenological analysis and thus solve the investigation.
+At the begining of the game, each team receive a tablet, two glasses of wine (red and white) and an “expert” equipment needed to conduct an oenological analysis aiming at solving the investigation!

-Next to his body: two bottles of wine, which quickly become key evidence in the investigation.
+The police found two bottles of wine next to his body, which have become key evidence in the investigation.

-Lieutenant Colombard, who is dispatched to the scene, interrogates the various suspects.
+Lieutenant Colombard, dispatched to the scene, has to interview suspects.
 But he needs your help…

-Will you come out winners of this rich blend that combines the roundness of an oenological analysis with the fruity flavours of an investigation?
+Will you successfully win this game, mixing the roundness of an oenological analysis alongside the fruity flavours of an investigation?

 Before the start of the game, the budding wine-detectives meet all together in one location: our Game Masters explain the concept of the game and how the tablet works.